vishvAsa/sanskrit/vyAkaraNam/whitney/15_Chapter_XI_AORIST_SYSTEMS.md

 (637).
 The ending `ran` is especially frequent in 3d pl., being taken by a number of verbs which have no other middle person of this aorist: thus,
-`agṛbhran, ásṛgran, adṛçran, abudhran, ávṛtran, ajuṣran, akṛpran, aspṛdhran, avasran, áviçran`;
+`agṛbhran, ásṛgran, adṛśran, abudhran, ávṛtran, ajuṣran, akṛpran, aspṛdhran, avasran, áviśran`;
-and `ram` is found beside `ran` in `ádṛçram, ábudhram, ásṛgram`.
+and `ram` is found beside `ran` in `ádṛśram, ábudhram, ásṛgram`.

 c\.
 From roots of which the final would combine with `s` to `kṣ`, it seems more probable that aorist-forms showing `k` (instead of `ṣ`)